K-12 Education Programs

 Trashion

-Hands on workshops appropriate for all ages repurpose materials headed to landfill into costumes and ready wearables, such as hats and jewelry.
+Hands on workshops appropriate for all ages repurpose materials headed to landfill into costumes and ready wearables, such as hats, jewelry or halloween costumes.
 The process begins with collection drives of target materials and often culminates with a trashion parade, showcasing the student creations.
-Student learn skills such as braiding and various knots, and put their creativity to use.
+Student learn skills such as braiding and fusing, and put their creativity to use.
 This process engages students in zero-waste practices and principles.